muratk5n/thirdwave/en/README.md

 ---

-Florida gov debate; Dem candidate tied his points to a few common themes, came across capable.
+Florida gov debate; Dem candidate tied his points to a few common themes, sold ok.
 But Desantis held ground and incumbent has advantage.

 ---